leanderdulac/satan-pm/README.md

 To do so, it will trigger a disconnect on the worker with `cluster.worker.disconnect()`.

 You can hook up the shutdown process to do a custom cleanup procedure(e.g.: you have a worker consuming a Redis queue).
-For this you need to add a listener to the `shutdown` event on the global variable `process`.
+For this you need to add a listener to the `shutdown` event on the `process` global.

-Please note that when you listen to the `shutdown` event, you are responsible for terminating the process(i.e.: call `cluster.worker.disconnect()`).
+Please note that when you listen to the `shutdown` event you are responsible for terminating the process(i.e.: calling `cluster.worker.disconnect()`).

 # Graceful Shutdown